GitHub Logo HIP-632: Hedera Account Service (HAS) System Contract

 hash signature return description

-isAuthorized(address, messageHash, signatureBlob) bool true if account is authorized to carry out transaction execution on account.
+0xb2526367 isAuthorized(address, bytes /*message*/, bytes /*signatureBlob*/) (ResponseCode, bool) true if account (named by an alias) is authorized to carry out transaction execution on account.
 Accepts protobuf key signature blobs.
 May be used for ECDSA, ED25519 and complex key flows

-isAuthorizedRaw(address, messageHash, signatureBlob) bool true if account is authorized to carry out transaction execution on account.
+0xb2a31da4 isAuthorizedRaw(address, bytes /*messageHash*/, bytes /*signatureBlob*/) bool true if account (named by an alias) is authorized to carry out transaction execution on account.
 Accepts single key raw signature blobs (ECDSA and ED25519).
 This provides similar logic to ECRECOVER.

 isAuthorizedRaw(address, messageHash, signatureBlob) Function Usage

 This function is similar to using the ECRECOVER precompile function.
 Ethereum uses the secp256k1 curve to produce signatures which are 65 bytes in length (length of v = 1 byte and length of r and s = 32 bytes each).
 ED25519 signatures are 64 bytes in length.
-The address given can be either a Hedera Account ID or an Ethereum virtual address.
-The isAuthorizedRaw function call will perform the following steps to determine its result:
+The address given is an alias.
+The appropriate message hash for the key type is given.

-isAuthorized(address, messageHash, signatureBlob) Function Usage
+isAuthorized(address, message, signatureBlob) Function Usage

-This function is used for Hedera account (non Ethereum) signature validation.
-It handles the more complex signature types which are available with Hedera accounts.
-One or more signatures will be encoded in protobuf format into the signatureBlob.
 The precompile function will look up the keys for the account and determine if the signatures passed in via the signatureBlob satisfy the signing requirements for the account.
-For example, if the account has a threshhold key of needing 3 out of 4 signatures,the precompile function will sign the messageHash with each key on the account and determine if at least 3 signatures in the signatureBlob matches.
+For example, if the account has a threshold key of needing 3 out of 4 signatures, the precompile function will validate signature against the message with each key on the account and determine if at least 3 signatures in the signatureBlob matches.

-The signatureBlob could be limited to encoding the following protobuf schema definitions
+The signatureBlob could be limited to encoding the following protobuf schema definitions:

 message SignatureMap {